iph/lambda-experiments/delete-layers/README.md

 |- example.txt
 ```

 in example.txt is "Hello Layer".
-My Lambda Function will be invoked, and os.stat the file.
-If the their statement is true, then if I invoke after the layer is deleted, either:
+My Lambda Function will be invoked, and os.stat the file (based on the documentation, all files are unloaded into /opt, so I can refer to it via `/opt/example.txt`).
+If a layer is dynamically built on runtime, then:

-* The function will fail because it's missing the layer
+* The function will fail because it's missing the layer and you see some weird error on invoke
-* The function will fail to stat the file because it no longer exists.
+* The function will fail to stat the file because it no longer exists since the layer no longer exists.

+Otherwise, all invokes will continue to work since Lambda is referencing immutable/post-processed objects instead of the original artifacts on boot.

 ### Assumptions made